devinterp.optim package

 torch.utils.hooks.RemovableHandle

-register_step_pre_hook(hook: Callable[[Self, Tuple[Any, ...], Dict[str, Any]], Tuple[Tuple[Any, ...], Dict[str, Any]] | None]) RemovableHandle
+register_step_pre_hook(hook: Callable[[Self, tuple[Any, ...], dict[str, Any]], tuple[tuple[Any, ...], dict[str, Any]] | None]) RemovableHandle

 Register an optimizer step pre hook which will be called before optimizer step.
-It should have the following signature:

 hook(optimizer, args, kwargs) -> None or modified args and kwargs